Training Program (MAPP/GPS)

 MAPP Training Schedule

-The MAPP/GPS Class is a 30-hour training program held twice per week from 6:00 -
+The MAPP/TIPS class is a 30-hour training program held twice a week from 6:00 -

 9:00 pm.
 Each class is held at the Department of Social Services, 741 North Highland